voximplant/videochat/README.md

 - Create at least two users in Users tab and assign them to videochat application

 ### Using the web application
-Just upload the files from the WebApp folder to your web server and open index.html#accname=YOUR_VOXIMPLANT_ACCOUNT_NAME in your browser, then you can log in using users credentials (your specified while created application users in VoxImplant Control Panel) and make a call between users.
+Just upload the files from the WebApp folder to your web server and open index.html#accname=YOUR_VOXIMPLANT_ACCOUNT_NAME in your browser, then you can log in using users credentials (you specified while created the application users in VoxImplant Control Panel) and make a call between users.
 The app will automatically answer on incoming call so the connection should be established immediately after the call if everything is ok.

 Version
 ----